mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 - Open World Editor
 - Add the helicopter you just created and raise it from ground to the initial flight height.
 - Run.
 The helicopter should start to fly.
+- Pilots/AI is added automatically to the helicopter.
+This is true for US, USSR and FIA.
+Other factions are not tested but might work.

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/choppersettings.png" width=30% height=30%>

 ## SDRC_ChopperComp values
+### Chopper
 The component has default values that work quite well for the vanilla helicopters.
 * ``Auto Start`` : (bool) When helicopter is spawned in the world, if enabled, it will automatically start to fly from spawn position to First Destination.
+For modding purposes or DarcMissions use, disable this.
 * ``Throttle`` : (float) Arma Reforger default throttle.
 Affects physics.
 The speed gain aka acceleration.
 Higher value will make the helicopter reach the maximum speed faster.
 May also affect raise.
 * ``Rotor Force0`` : (float) Arma Reforger default main rotor force.
 Affects physics.
 The force that pushes the helicopter upwards.
 A too high value will make the helicopter to raise too fast and does not look nice.
 The helicopter type/weight will affect so you may need to adjust this.
 * ``Rotor Force1`` : (float) Arma Reforger default rear rotor force.
 Affects physics.
-* ``First Destination`` : (vector) First destination to fly to from the spawn position.
-The helicopter will continue fly autonomously after that.

-Values modified by DarcMissions when spawning a mission.
 * ``Speed Min`` , ``Speed Max`` : (float) The min/max speed for flying.
 Speed is changing depending on the angle where the helicopter is moving.
   * When DarcMissions mission ends, the helicopter will accelerate to 150% of maximum speed.
 * ``Fly Height Low`` , ``Fly Height High`` : (float) The min/max fly height (from ground/sea level).